zheng-wang/irontest/README.md

 Copy all files and folders from `dist` to `<IronTest_Home>`.

-To enable Iron Test to interact with databases such as Oracle or SQL Server, please refer to the [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Databases).
+To enable Iron Test to interact with databases such as Oracle or SQL Server, prepare JDBC drivers as described on the [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Databases).

 To launch Iron Test application, cd to `<IronTest_Home>` and run below command